phpbb/documentation/development/extensions/tutorial.rst

 =============

-The content of the ``composer.json`` is very technical and contains the relevant information about the extension as a json array.
+The content of the ``composer.json`` is very technical and contains the relevant information about the extension as a JSON array.
 The details are explained after the sample, but now let's have a look at the complete file:

 .. code-block:: json